lewisbenge/hass-amber-electric/README.md

-# Home Assistant Plugin for Amber Electricity Real-Time Pricing
+# Home Assistant Plugin for Amber Electric Real-Time Pricing

 A custom component for Home Assistant (www.home-assistant.io) to pull the latest energy prices from the Amber Electric (https://www.amberelectric.com.au/) REST API based on Post Code.